Germans in Milwaukee: History

-Demographics

-Germans in Milwaukee today
+Culture

-Milwaukee and its suburbs have many festivals devoted to its German heritage and history including Oktoberfest and German Fest.
+Milwaukee and its suburbs have many festivals devoted to their German heritage, including Oktoberfests and German Fest.
 The genesis of German Fest occurred when Mayor Henry Maier challenged the local German-American community during a speech on May 20, 1980, at the 20th Anniversary of the German American National Congress (DANK) to organize a German festival.

+Milwaukee retains several German restaurants, as well as a traditional German beer hall.
+A German language immersion school is offered for children in grades K-5.

 Both MLB's Milwaukee Brewers and its minor league forerunner were inspired in large part by Milwaukee's beer brewing heritage.

-Milwaukee boasts a number of German restaurants, as well as a traditional German beer hall.
-A German language immersion school is offered for children in grades K-5.
-Germans were, and still are, an important component of life in Wisconsin and Milwaukee.

 Former German Chancellor Helmut Kohl visited Milwaukee with U.S. President Bill Clinton in 1996 as part of a friendship tour between Germany and the U.S.